Yorkshire Terrier Blog

 Stressful Yorkie

-Shivering is one of the symptoms of Hypoglycemia.
+Yorkshire terrier shaking is one of the symptoms of Hypoglycemia.
 It actually means that your dog is having low blood sugar.
-If you notice the lack of energy, the trembling and appetite loss, this condition can be the case.
+If you notice a lack of energy, trembling, and appetite loss, this condition can be the case.
 It often occurs as a consequence of inappropriate nutrition.
 Your common sense will tell you to give your dog high-sugar food.
 That is the truth, but don’t make any health care decisions before consulting the vet.
 Take this condition seriously.
 It can affect your dog on many levels.

 5. Yorkie is Poisoned or Feeling Nauseous